Scott Miller (pop musician): Supercalifragile (2017)

-Miller's record label, 125 Records, revealed after Miller's death in April 2013 that he had made plans to reunite in the summer of 2013 with some of his old bandmates to record a new Game Theory album, Supercalifragile, that band's first since Two Steps from the Middle Ages in 1988.
+Miller's record label 125 Records revealed after Miller's death in April 2013 that he had made plans to reunite in the summer of 2013 with some of his old bandmates to record a new Game Theory album, Supercalifragile, the band's first since Two Steps from the Middle Ages in 1988.

 In September 2015, Miller's wife Kristine Chambers announced that she and Ken Stringfellow had teamed to produce a finished recording from the source material for Supercalifragile that Miller had left behind in various stages of completion, "including fully-formed songs and many other ideas, sketches, lyrics, even musical gestures and snippets of found sound."
-Additional recording took place at Abbey Road Studios in London, in the summer of 2015.
+Additional recording took place at Abbey Road Studios in London in the summer of 2015.
 A preliminary decision to release the album under Scott Miller's name, using the title I Love You All, was later reconsidered in favor of Miller's original plans for a Game Theory project.

 On May 5, 2016, it was announced that the project, now under Miller's planned title Supercalifragile as the sixth and final Game Theory album, would be released in early 2017.
 A Kickstarter campaign, created to fund the pressing and other expenses involved with completing the album, was fully funded within two weeks.

-Participants in Supercalifragile included Aimee Mann, who had written in July 2015, "I'm working on this song I wrote with Scott Miller, and hearing him sing it in my headphones is possibly the most devastatingly heartbreaking thing I've ever experienced."
-Mann's announcement was accompanied by a photo of sheet music bearing the title, "No Love".
+Participants on Supercalifragile included Mann, who had written in July 2015, "I'm working on this song I wrote with Scott Miller, and hearing him sing it in my headphones is possibly the most devastatingly heartbreaking thing I've ever experienced."
+Mann's announcement was accompanied by a photo of sheet music bearing the title "No Love".

-Other friends and former collaborators whose involvement was pre-announced include Jon Auer of the Posies, Peter Buck of R.E.M., Doug Gillard, Nina Gordon, Scott Kannberg, Ted Leo, and Will Sheff.
-The final contributors also included Matt LeMay, John Moremen, and Jonathan Segel.
-Mitch Easter, Game Theory's former producer, played guitar, drums, and synth on the song "Laurel Canyon", and participated in the mixing of the album.
+Other friends and former collaborators whose involvement was announced include Jon Auer of the Posies, Peter Buck of R.E.M., Doug Gillard, Nina Gordon, Scott Kannberg, Ted Leo and Will Sheff.
+The final contributors also included Matt LeMay, John Moremen and Jonathan Segel.
+Mitch Easter, Game Theory's former producer, played guitar, drums and synth on the song "Laurel Canyon" and participated in the mixing of the album.
 A limited first pressing was released in August 2017.